Henaccount/Plant3dSimpleClipBox/README.md

             box invisible preparebox selection = make visible last used clipbox box visible preparebox noselection = end clipping, make clipbox invisible Known issues: If you find yourself suddenly in the middle of a xlcip command, then you didn’t exactly follow the intended workflow.
 In this case just click “Esc” several times.
 Use orthomode off (F8 to switch on/off), better for resizing the box
+Update: you can now select 2 objects to define the box

 <b>command: clipping</b>
 action: box prepared clipping = clip the box